-More extensive sediment plumes from the outlets of the Santa Clara and Ventura rivers likely result from higher concentration of sediments in its discharge, because these rivers drain the highly erosive western Transverse Range of California and are understood to be the largest sediment source of the SCB (Schwalbach and Gorsline 1985, Warrick et al. 2004b).
-Also, the mainstems of these rivers do not have any major dams to capture sediment.
-In contrast, most other Southern California watersheds have lower sediment yield and major dams that control sediment flow to the coast (e.g., Santa Ana River, San Gabriel River, San Diego River).
+More extensive sediment plumes from the outlets of the Santa Clara and Ventura rivers likely result from higher concentration of sediments in its discharge, because these rivers drain the highly erosive western Transverse Range of California and are understood to be the largest sediment source of the Southern California Bight (Schwalbach & Gorsline, 1985; Warrick et al., 2004b).
+Also, the mainstreams of these rivers do not have any major dams to capture sediment.
+In contrast, most other southern California watersheds have lower sediment yield and have major dams that control sediment flow to the coast (e.g., Santa Ana River, San Gabriel River, San Diego River).
 Different sediment production probably affects the satellite signatures of the plumes.